 Unoccupied new builds will be exempt from unoccupied property rates for up to 18 months where the property comes on to the list between 1 October 2013 and 30 September 2016.
 The 18 month period includes the initial 3 or 6 month exemption and so properties may, if unoccupied, be exempt from non-domestic rates for up to an extra 12 or 15 months.

-The Local Taxation Section has identified those who may be eligible for this relief and has written to them.
-The relief will be applied to their accounts very shortly.
-If you believe you may be eligible, but have not receive any details about this, please telephone the Local Taxation Section or email email@example.com and they can check if you may be eligible.
+This relief is applied after all other eligible discounts have been granted.
+The Local Taxation section has identified those they believe to be eligible for the relief and this has been applied to their accounts.
+If you think you may be eligible, but have not received this on your bill automatically please telephone the Local taxation section or email email@example.com

 Part occupation relief applies where part of the business property is empty and will remain so for a short time.
 To apply for this, we will need:

 - a plan detailing the occupied and unoccupied parts